There are two main factors to consider in a discussion of anesthesia in people with Down syndrome (DS):

 Has the person had any recent illnesses?

 For example, it is recommended to delay elective surgery after having COVID-19 infection.
 The recommended length of postponement depends on the severity of illness caused by COVID.
-For more information, please see this reference from the American Society of Anesthesiologists.
+For more information, please see this COVID-19 and Elective Surgery article from the American Society of Anesthesiologists.

 Have any steroid medications (e.g., prednisone) been used recently or chronically?

-Have there previously been complications during anesthesia and/or surgery?
+Have there been complications during anesthesia and/or surgery previously?
 What were they?

 The anesthesiologist will want to know what has occurred in the past.
 Although it is not common, one high risk complication of anesthesia is malignant hyperthermia in which the person’s body temperature goes dangerously high, the muscles contract, and oxygen use/needs go up.
 We could find no data as to whether this has been found in people with DS and we have not had a patient have this complication.